 The Jeep Squadron is open to all persons 18 years or older.
 Volunteers must provide their own 4x4 vehicle.

 The Air Squadron is open to all persons 21 years or older.
-Volunteers must provide their own airplane.
+Volunteers must provide their own airplane and pilot licensing.

 Layer Your Clothing.